jnga773/coco_projects/phase_resetting_examples/README.md

 - `initial_periodic_orbit.m`: Computes the initial periodic orbit via numerical integration, then solves the variational adjoint problem.
 - `PTC.m`: Computes phase transition curves (PTCs) using the phase resetting problem structure.
 - `isochrons.m`: Computes isochrons of the periodic orbit using the phase resetting problem structure.

+The boundary conditions and vector field encodings are written in regular Matlab, and also with SymCOCO, which allows for the symbolic encoding of the functions, Jacobians, and Hessians.
+Supply COCO with these files makes things much faster, and SymCOCO takes care of actually figuring out the Jacobians etc.

 ## Phase Resetting Method Outline
 Here is a very rough outline of the method used to calculate this phase resetting stuff.